Mig4444/project-examples/demo-company-employee/README.md

 Project includes a GUI and the program is developped on C++ Particularities are :
 - Dedicated to RH use
-- GUI implementation uses wxWidgets
+- GUI implementation uses Qt
 - Obsever design pattern
 - MVC Methodology